Grade Appeals

 Download PDF

-Grade appeals must be filed within 30 days of the last day of the class for which the grade was received.
-The grade appeal process is as follows:
+Grade appeals must be submitted within 30 days of the last day of the class.
+The process is as follows:

-1. The student submits a written appeal to the instructor clearly stating the reasons for believing that the grade was assigned in error.
+1. Student Appeal to Instructor: The student submits a written appeal to the instructor, stating the specific reasons for the appeal.